krmiller678/VacationWeatherPlanner/README.md

 There are 2 methods to obtain the project:

 # Option 1: Clone Repository
-1. Go into terminal and cd to your desired location
+1. Go into terminal and type cd desireddirectory
 2. Then type git clone https://github.com/krmiller678/VacationWeatherPlanner

 # Option 2: Download Zip File